 Patella-femoral Pain Syndrome (PFPS) is characterized by pain in the front of the knee.
 Three common causes of this injury are muscle imbalances of the leg (weakness or tightness), malalignment of the knee cap or lower extremity, and over activity (4).
 The imbalances or postural defects cause the knee cap to move incorrectly, leading to pain, irritation, and even swelling in the front of the knee.
 This diagnosis and can effect men or women of any age, however is most common in women ages 15-30 (4).
 Common complaints are pain with descending stairs, running, jumping, and squatting.

 Research continues to show that physical therapy should be the first treatment when it comes to ALL THREE of these impairments.
 Utilizing physical therapy and exercise will increase strength, flexibility, and balance to set your knees up for success.
 Don’t get me wrong, there are always exceptions to the rule.
 Some knees will require replacement (total joint replacement), or arthroscopic surgery (debridement or repair of the meniscus), or anti-inflammatory treatment.

 Are you interested in learning more about these conditions and how to exercise with knee pain?
-Join us for our FREE Seminar to start your journey to a strong, stable, and pain free knee.
+Click the link below to schedule your free discovery visit with a physical therapist.